ctkjose/v-book/src/structs.md

 ```

 Notice a new syntax used in the `set_quota` function.
 The receiver parameter is defined inside parenthesis before the actual function signature.
 In our example the receiver parameter is `(mut usr User)` , inside our function we have available a variable named `usr` which is a mutable instance of the structure `User`.
-The function `set_quota`  now becomes a member of the `User` structure.
+The function `set_quota`  now behaves like a member of the `User` structure.

 The visibility rules also apply to the structure's methods.
 We add `pub` keyword to be able to invoke our method from outside the accounts module.